pyodide/pyodide/docs/development/core.md

 ### Type conversion from Javascript to Python

-* `js2python` -- converts basic types from javascript to python, leaves more complicated stuff to jsproxy.
+* `js2python` -- converts basic types from javascript to Python, leaves more complicated stuff to jsproxy.
 * `jsproxy` -- Defines Python classes to proxy complex javascript types into Python.
 A complex file responsible for many of the core behaviors of pyodide.

 ### Type conversion from Python to Javascript